-On the Lost Lake Tract, a total of six nest boxes were available for use during 2019, with two being used by cavity nesting waterfowl (Table 2-5).
-Boxes were checked, cleaned, repaired as needed, and provided with fresh nesting material on February 5.
-All boxes were visited again on May 7 and 20 to determine use, check for damage, and remove unwanted species, including native squirrels, starlings, and their nests, per WDFW request.
+On the Lost Lake Tract, a total of six nest boxes were available for use, with three being used by cavity nesting waterfowl (Table 2-5).
+Boxes were checked, cleaned, repaired as needed, and provided with fresh nesting material on February 6.
+All boxes were visited again on May 7 and 21 to determine use, check for damage, and remove unwanted species, including native squirrels, starlings, and their nests, per WDFW request.
+Because three boxes were found occupied by setting females on May 21, a late June visit was also conducted to estimate final production numbers.
 Nests of native birds are not removed if found.
-Eggs were not moved or handled for counting during nest checks, therefore quantities should be considered low estimates.
+Setting females or their eggs were not moved or handled for counting during nest checks, therefore quantities should be considered low estimates.
 The locations of the six existing nest structures on the Lost Lake Tract are depicted in Figure 2-3.